phongnn/react-kho/docs/Queries.md

 #### Data fetching function

 This function should return a promise or use the `async` keyword.
-It accepts as input an object which has two optional properties:
+It accepts as optional inputs two _plain_ JavaScript objects:

-- `arguments`: a plain JavaScript object that contains inputs required for data fetching.
+- `args` contains the arguments required for data fetching.
-- `context`: a plain JavaScript object that can be used to pass access token or metadata such as HTTP request headers.
+- `context` can be used to pass access token or metadata such as HTTP request headers.

 ```typescript
 import { Query } from "react-kho"